-Using a list of goals is a useful way to take control of your career and your own development and identify missed opportunities and points of strengths and weakness’.
+Using a list of goals is a useful way to take control of your career and your own development whilst identifying missed opportunities and points of strengths and weaknesses.

 How to plan career goals for the future?